jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

 * | **GetSystemContainer**\ ():
   | return the systemContainer where the mainSystem (mbs) was created
 * | **WaitForUserToContinue**\ (\ *printMessage*\  = True):
-  | interrupt further computation until user input --> 'pause' function; this command runs a loop in the background to have active response of the render window, e.g., to open the visualization dialog or use the right-mouse-button; behaves similar as SC.WaitForRenderEngineStopFlagthis()
+  | interrupt further computation until user input --> 'pause' function; this command runs a loop in the background to have active response of the render window, e.g., to open the visualization dialog or use the right-mouse-button; behaves similar as SC.WaitForRenderEngineStopFlag()
 * | **SendRedrawSignal**\ ():
   | this function is used to send a signal to the renderer that the scene shall be redrawn because the visualization state has been updated
 * | **GetRenderEngineStopFlag**\ ():